Brentwood School, Essex: 20th century

 Sixty Old Brentwoods were killed on active service during the First World War and 173 during the Second World War.
 Their names are listed in the school chapel, and commemorated by the Memorial Hall for the first war and the pavilion for the second.
 The school was a direct grant grammar school from the 1960s until the abolition of the scheme in 1977.

 Brentwood was originally a boys' school, but the Governors made the decision to allow a small number of girls to enter the sixth form in 1974.
 By the early 1980s there were 23 girls in the sixth form.
 Initially based in Newnum House, the girls' school opened in 1988, admitting girls from ages 11 to 18.

 21st century

 In 2007, Brentwood School celebrated its 450th anniversary with a commemorative service in St Paul's Cathedral.

 The school's Combined Cadet Force (CCF) celebrated its 150th anniversary on 8 October 2011 by holding a special afternoon of events featuring a Guard of Honour by Lt General Brown CBE.
 The Royal British Legion Youth Band of Brentwood played at the start and end of the afternoon.

 In 2012, The Earl of Wessex visited the school to open the new sixth form centre, featuring a 400-seat auditorium, named The Wessex Auditorium in his honour.

-In 2016, work finished on a new academic centre in the heart of the School, named the Bean Academic Centre after former Headmaster Edwin Bean, quadrupling the size of the original library.

-In 2020, work finished on a major expansion and redevelopment of the Preparatory School facilities, to include a new hall and dining facilities, modernised administrative offices and a new classroom block with fully-equipped cooking and art studios, and a futures room.